Nintorch/Godotzilla/README.md

 - Nintorch - main developer of the framework
 - FreKay Planet - sprite rips of Mothra
 - Cioss - NES controller sprite for "Controls" menu
-- Toho & Compile - "Godzilla: Monster of Monsters" NES game
+- "Godzilla: Monster of Monsters" NES game © Toho Co., Ltd. & Compile
+- Godzilla and related characters © Toho Co., Ltd.
-- Nintendo - Nintendo Entertainment System (NES)
+- Nintendo Entertainment System (NES) © Nintendo

 This project is not affiliated with nor endorsed by Toho, Compile or Nintendo.
 It's a fan-made non-profit project made for fun.